Shopify/checkout-sheet-kit-android/README.md

     override fun onCheckoutFailed(error: CheckoutException) {
         /**
          * Called when the checkout encountered an error and has been aborted.
-         * CheckoutException will be one of the following:
          */

-        /**
-         * Issued when an internal error occurs within Shopify Checkout Sheet Kit.
-For example in communication between the kit and checkout.
-         * If the issue persists, it is recommended to open a bug report in https://github.com/Shopify/checkout-sheet-kit-android
-         */
-        class CheckoutSheetKitException(val errorDescription: String) : CheckoutException(errorDescription)

-        /**
-         * Issued when checkout has encountered an unexpected error, see subclasses for more information.
-         * if the issue persists, it is recommended to open a bug report in https://github.com/Shopify/checkout-sheet-kit-android
-         */
-        class CheckoutUnavailableException(val errorDescription: String) : CheckoutException(errorDescription)

-        /**
-        * Subclass of CheckoutUnavailableException, issued when Checkout is unavailable because a HTTP call resulted in an unexpected status code,
-        * this includes both client or server HTTP errors.
-        */
-        class HttpException(val errorDescription: String, val statusCode: Int) : CheckoutUnavailableException(errorDescription)

-        /**
-        * Subclass of CheckoutUnavailableException, issued when Checkout is unavailable for reasons unrelated to HTTP calls, (e.g. due to
-        * unhandled client-side errors).
-        */
-        class ClientException(val errorDescription: String) : CheckoutUnavailableException(errorDescription)

-        /**
-         * Issued when checkout is no longer available and will no longer be available with the checkout URL supplied.
-         * This may happen when the user has paused on checkout for a long period (hours) and then attempted to proceed again with the same checkout URL.
-         * In event of checkoutExpired, a new checkout URL will need to be generated.
-         */
-        class CheckoutExpiredException(val errorDescription: String) : CheckoutException()

-        /**
-         * Issued when the provided checkout URL results in an error related to a configuration error.
-E.g. a checkout is opened for a shop that uses
-         * checkout.liquid (the SDK only supports stores migrated for extensibility).
-         */
-        class ConfigurationException(val errorDescription: String) : CheckoutException(errorDescription)

-        /**
-         * Issued when authentication is required.
-E.g. if a customer account is required to checkout, and the customer has not logged in.
-         */
-        class AuthenticationException(val errorDescription: String) : CheckoutException(errorDescription)
-    }

     override fun onCheckoutLinkClicked(uri: Uri) {
         // Called when the buyer clicks a link within the checkout experience: